valab-certh/meddisc/README.md

 For development, in the uvicorn command simply add `--reload` to consider script modifications.

-Clone a lite version of MedSAM by
+Clone a lite version of MedSAM by cloning the corresponding branch through
 ```
 git clone -b LiteMedSAM https://github.com/bowang-lab/MedSAM/
 ```
+Our prefered cloning path is inside a virtual environment's `python3.X/site-packages/`.

 Enter the MedSAM folder `cd MedSAM` and run `pip install -e .`.